 Facilities and resources

 In Years 1 and 2, your studies will be based primarily at both the University of Kent and Canterbury Christ Church university campuses, using purpose-built teaching facilities including a modern anatomy laboratory, small and large group teaching spaces, clinical simulation spaces, clinical science laboratories and IT resource centres.
-After your programme induction, you will also visit a GP practice one day per week in both years, and you will have the opportunity to see, learn and practice the skills relating to the particular body systems you are concentrating on at that time in the programme.
+After your programme induction, you will do six one week placements in year one and seven in year two, and you will have the opportunity to see, learn and practice the skills relating to the particular body systems you are concentrating on at that time in the programme.

 In Years 3, 4 and 5 you will be mainly based in and around one of the seven acute care hospital trusts in Kent and Medway, with visits to mental health, primary and community care and other healthcare providers organised to support your learning.
 These placement sites all have comprehensive learning facilities including fully stocked medical libraries, computer suites, a clinical skills training area and teaching rooms for large and small group study.